10 Common Leadership Styles (Plus How To Find Your Own)

 What does a healthy team dynamic look like to me?

 These are just a few examples of questions to ask yourself while reading through leadership styles to help you decide which style you relate most with.
 To develop your leadership style consider these strategies:

-- Ask for feedback.
+Ask for feedback.
 Although sometimes hard to hear, constructive feedback helps you grow into a successful leader.
-Seek feedback from individuals you trust will give you an honest answer.
+Seek feedback from individuals you trust that will give you an honest answer.

 While you may have excelled in a role using one type of leadership, another position may require a different set of habits to ensure your team is operating most effectively.
 By understanding each of these leadership types, and the outcomes they’re designed to achieve, you can select the right leadership style for your current situation.

 ¹ Indeed employer-based study by US Decipher/Focus Vision (Base: all respondents, N=1,000)